Fair Trade With Heart, Soul, and Stunning Tradition

 We are a Fair Trade company crafting and distributing Ethnic-style handbags, apparel and accessories across the globe selling at wholesale prices.
 Our unique artisanal brand appreciates the past while designing for the future.
 We produce collections that are inspired by tribal fashion, as well as vintage collections comprised of authentic fabrics from various hill tribes throughout Southeast Asia, including The Hmong, Karen, and Aka communities.
 Sourcing materials from the hill tribes comes from our passion for collaborating with these beautiful people, and preserving their ancestral techniques and designs.

 To provide customers with unique, superior quality and traditional handbags, jewelry, and home decor.
 To have these handmade goods crafted with indigenous raw materials and designs by a multicultural team.
 To custom embroider fabrics, handbag designs, and patterns, and deliver them in a timely manner.
-To support people from the various Hill Tribes of Southeast Asia, whose products and designs we distribute.
+To support fair trade and people from the various Hill Tribes of Southeast Asia, whose products and designs we distribute.

 Becoming Ethnic Lanna : The Beauty of Collaboration

 Today, our company has more than 50 employees.
 Among them are artisans, designers and technicians who consider traditional handicraft to be synonymous with Ethnic Lanna.
 All of this incredible work began with our founder, Carlos Mantilla, whose Peruvian-Mexican origins have caused him to maintain an authentic relationship with ethnic art and magical places such as Cuzco in Peru, Chiapas in Mexico, Fez in Morocco, Bali in Indonesia and Chiang Mai in Thailand.